Sandringham Harbour Maritime Plan

 *timelines are a guide only and may be subject to change.

 Sandringham Harbour, on Bunurong Sea Country, is one of the iconic yachting and boating destinations within Port Phillip.
-To ensure that it continues be a safe and efficient maritime precinct, and important focal point for the community for many more years to come, Parks Victoria is developing a Maritime Precinct Plan for Sandringham Harbour.
+To ensure that it continues be a safe and efficient maritime precinct, and important focal point for the community for many more years to come, Parks Victoria is developing a maritime plan for Sandringham Harbour.

 This project is part of Parks Victoria's local ports forward planning program.
 The aim of the plan is to define the vessel channels, propose a future for Hampton Pier and provide direction regarding the future of swing moorings and berths within the harbour, and identify and provide for existing and emerging off the beach boating activities.